ZurichNLP/coling2018-neural-transition-based-morphology/README.md

 Note that there is a separate git repository that contains all our [test data results of our reported systems](https://github.com/ZurichNLP/coling2018-neural-transition-based-morphology-test-data) in a consistently named and organized way.
 And it also contains the respective gold standard data.

+The [paper](paper/coling-2018-paper.pdf) is in the repository as well.

 ## Requirements
 Our environment when running the experiments: